Controlled specificity and high affinity

 They can be stored several months at room temperature and are not sensitive to repeated freeze-thaw cycles.
 Nanofitins® spontaneously fold and refold, and can withstand autoclave cycles.
 They are not stabilized by any disulphide bridge.
 One major consequence is that they can be synthesised chemically.
 Nanofitins® have demonstrated a very high protease resistance and can thus survive in gastric fluids, which enables development of orally formulated Nanofitins® for therapeutics applications.
 They can also be formulated in a large spectrum of buffers and be concentrated >100 mg/mL to reach very high doses in a small volume.
 The combination of these features make Nanofitins® highly druggable compounds.

 A promising safety profile

-Nanofitins® can be manufactured by simple, scaleable, GMP-compliant bacterial fermentation at very attractive costs (15 to 50 times lower than antibodies).
+Nanofitins® can be manufactured by simple, scalable, GMP-compliant bacterial fermentation at very attractive costs.
 Full chemical synthesis is also possible.

 Available N & C termini for simplicity of conjugation

 - Easily tethered to a support for detection and capture (regioselective conjugation through insertion of one single Cysteine in the sequence),

 - Conjugated to other moieties (small molecules, biologics, nanoparticles, antibodies) by genetic fusion or click chemistry